doableware/djongo/docs/docs/using-django-with-mongodb-data-fields.md

 ## Embedded Form

-While creating a Form from [the ModelForm](https://docs.djangoproject.com/en/dev/topics/forms/modelforms/), the embedded forms **get automatically generated** if the Model contains an embedded model inside it.
+While creating a Form for [the ModelForm](https://docs.djangoproject.com/en/dev/topics/forms/modelforms/), the embedded forms **are automatically generated**.
 Multiple embedded forms get automatically generated when the Model contains an array of embedded models.
 However, you can still override this by specifying the `model_form_class` argument in the `EmbeddedField`.

 ## Querying Embedded fields